Flyers defenseman Cam York out for two weeks, expected to be placed on injured reserve

 » READ MORE: Flyers send 2024 first-rounder Jett Luchanko back to junior after four NHL games

-Emil Andrae was recalled when Nick Seeler was placed on injured reserve to start the season and is a strong option to give the Flyers a seventh defenseman.
+Emil Andrae was recalled when Nick Seeler was placed on injured reserve to start the season and is an option to give the Flyers a seventh defenseman.
 Andrae had a strong camp and has an assist in one game with Lehigh Valley of the American Hockey League entering Saturday.
 Andrae did not play a game after joining the Flyers in Calgary for the second game of the season but does have four career NHL games under his belt.

 There also is speculation that goalie Alexei Kolosov will be called up.
 Tortorella on Friday said, “Let’s face it, we have a goaltending situation.”